 School of Architecture & Interior Design, Kent State University, 1995

 Janice has a great eye and mind for problem solving and organizing.
 She has worked closely with several of our government clients including the City of Portland and Bonneville Power Administration (BPA).
 The variety of office environments has included semi-industrial renovations, offices for the City’s BES Controlled Sewer Overflow Eastside offices, and the country’s 100th LEED-certified project on BPA’s Ross Complex in Vancouver, Washington.
 The BPA Control Center, Hangar and field offices have also benefited from her participation.
 Janice’s patience and attention to detail are critical components on projects which have ranged in size from small to multi-phased design, space planning and move management for over 900 personnel moves.

 Janice’s experience with architectural wayfinding and signage design was put to use for Fresno County’s Juvenile Justice Delinquency Courts paying attention to architectural materials used to help support wayfinding as well as the programming and design of signage throughout the building.
 For PeaceHealth Sacred Heart Medical Center at RiverBend, Janice was involved in the programming and design of signage throughout the new facility.

-Bachelor of Interior Architecture, School of Architecture & Allied Arts, University of Oregon, 2015
+School of Architecture & Allied Arts, University of Oregon, 2015